 Welcome to the blog, and to Till You Die, Part 4.

 This is the story that is retiring as the FREE e-book that you get when you sign up to my Readers’ Club.
-It’s free to read in serialised parts here, and for a short while longer as the welcome gift to my new Readers’ Club members.
-There’s going to be a brand new FREE novella from my Darker Minds crime and suspense series, which I’ll be giving away to anyone who signs up to my Readers’ Club, but for a limited time, if you join you’ll get the full e-book of Till You Die AND the new freebie.
+It’s free to read in serialised parts here, but no longer as a freebie for my Readers’ Club members.
+There’s a brand new FREE novella from my Darker Minds crime and suspense series, which I am giving away to anyone who signs up to my Readers’ Club.
 More details at the bottom of this post.

 Things are beginning to grow into a nightmare for our poor Joanna.
 I’ll let you find out how…

 Joanna’s next few days were taken up with trying to listen in on every phone conversation Craig had.
 Her nerves were on edge, her breath felt shallow and often she found her hands shaking.
 She hid it from everyone, especially her brother, Mark.
 She didn’t want to have a conversation about Craig with him.
 When he’d brought her a Danish pastry and a bag of cheese straws from the bakery, he’d sat there with a cup of tea, and said, ‘There’s something wrong, isn’t there, sis?
 Don’t try and kid me.
 Is it the baby?’
 She’d shaken her head and smiled, but her lips felt wobbly, and she’d cried on Mark’s chest while he’d growled, ‘It’d better not be that bloody husband of yours who’s upsetting you.’